 Time to relax.

 After changing and stepping out into the cold (unless you are smarter than me and aren’t visiting in February) you will be presented with various pools and saunas for you to enjoy.
-Each are marked with current temperatures, all of which are incredibly inviting especially on a cold windy day.
+Each has current temperatures, all of which are incredibly inviting especially on a cold windy day.
 Dive in friend, the water is always warm.

 The highlight of the Laugarvatn Fontana Geothermal Baths, for me at least, is the unfiltered lagoon that is purely fed from the earth.
 It was also the warmest water on the day I visited, so there’s that.
 This pool is accented by beautiful rock features and has boulders for you to sit on inside the pool.
 Nature’s hot tub at its finest.